The coming Economic Collapse: How you can Prepare to Survive the Chaos

 From the outside looking in, it might actually be pretty hard to believe this country is in any sort of financial trouble, let alone facing the possibility of an economic collapse.
-In fact, when you see hundreds of thousands of people lining up in front of Apple Stores to buy the newest iPhone, you might actually think we have a robust economy.
+In fact, when you see hundreds of thousands of people lining up in front of Apple Stores all clamoring to buy the newest iPhone, you might actually get the impression that we have a robust economy.

 But if you look a little deeper, and ignore the government/media propaganda, you’ll realize you’re witnessing one big illusion – better yet, the biggest Ponzi Scheme of all time.

 The only reason this whole system hasn’t collapsed, is because of the 17 trillion dollars in debt this governments rung up.
 If it wasn’t for the debt, combined with the Federal Reserve who keeps flooding the market with funny money, by running the printing presses 24/7, this country would look a whole lot different.